 Of course, this assumes that you have all your own equipment, and that you’ve brought it with you.
 Traveling with fishing gear can be problematic, but it’s completely doable.
 If you don’t bring your tackle, you’ll need to pick it up locally.
 This usually means buying a cheap combo from Walmart, which you’ll have to leave behind at the end of the trip.

 Want to fish farther out but not big on boats?
-Head over to Naples Pier.
+Try fishing from the Naples Pier.
 At around 1,000 feet long, it’s the place to take on species that you couldn’t hope to catch from shore.
 People have been known to hook everything from Sheepshead and Redfish to Goliath Grouper and Sawfish here in the past!

 Fishing Spots in Naples